 In order to process personal data, which would include editing, storing and or distributing the video if it contains personal data, consent from the data subject is required.
 It is therefore important to notify any audience that the lecture will be filmed and make it clear whether they will be filmed.

 The lecture recording solution being deployed does not by default record the audience.
 If filming will take place that may include the audience they should be informed verbally, by specific written notices and /or notices posted in prominent places.

-Once the supplementary examination period has concluded for the Academic year, all lecture recordings will normally be deleted from the system.
-It is the responsibility of content creators to inform SALT if their recordings are to remain available from one academic year to the next.
+Once the supplementary examination period has concluded for the Academic year, all lecture recordings will be deleted from the system.
+It is the responsibility of content creators to inform Swansea University AV Support Team if their recordings are to remain available from one academic year to the next